 - After you have added the peas to the vegetable mixture, use the back of a tablespoon to make sure the mixture is evenly spread out in the casserole dish.

 - Add one heaped spoon of the mash to the vegetable mixture.Start in one corner and keep adding the mashed potatoes until they fully cover the vegetable mixture.Use a fork to spread the potatoes evenly over the vegetable mixture.
 You can make a criss-cross design with the fork if you like.

 - Top with the grated cheese.

-- Place the pie on a baking tray then place it on the middle tray in the oven.Bake in a preheated oven at 170°C (335°F) Fan/ 190°C (370°F) conventional oven.The cottage pie is cooked once the topping is a light golden brown and the liquid is bubbling up at the edges.Leave to cool slightly before serving.Add a sprinkling of chopped parsley as a garnish if you like.
+- Place the pie on a baking tray then place it on the middle tray in the oven.Bake in a preheated oven at 170°C (335°F) Fan/ 190°C (370°F) conventional oven for 30 - 35 minutes.The cottage pie is cooked once the topping is a light golden brown and the liquid is bubbling up at the edges.Leave to cool slightly before serving.Add a sprinkling of chopped parsley as a garnish if you like.